compromise-evident/rolling-code/README.md

 ### How it works

-The "rolling-seed" file will initially contain the SHA-512 hash of the file you provide.
+The "rolling-seed" file is initially a copy of the file you provide.
 * A seed is loaded and its SHA-512 hash is taken.
 * Pseudorandom byte = the first 16 hex of that hash, in base 10, mod 256.
 * That hash becomes the new seed.
 Start again to get another byte.